gischer/meteor-spk/README.md

 To package your existing Meteor app, do the following:

+0. You must have a working meteor application on your build machine.
 1. Run `meteor-spk init` in your app's source tree.
 2. Open the generated file `sandstorm-pkgdef.capnp` in a text editor.
 Read the comments and fill in as appropriate.
 In particular you will probably